Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Are Solar Batteries Worth It?

-Summary: In 2023, if you are on a flat-rate tariff anywhere except South Australia, battery payback will likely be 12 years or more.
-But if you are on a time-of-use tariff anywhere except VIC, TAS, ACT or NT, a solar battery can pay for itself in under 10 years, sometimes as quickly as six years.
+Summary: In 2024, if you are on a flat-rate tariff anywhere except South Australia and Western Australia, battery payback will likely be over 12 years.
+But – in a best case situation – if you are on a time-of-use tariff anywhere except NT or TAS, a solar battery can pay for itself in under 10 years and sometimes in under 5.
 Read on for the details:

-In this guide, I’ll break down typical savings and paybacks across different states and territories in Australia so you can decide if a battery is worth it for you.
+In this guide, I’ll break down typical savings and paybacks across different states, territories and tariffs in Australia so you can decide if a battery is worth it for you.

 Pro-Tip: This page is all about the financial returns of solar batteries.
 But batteries have more value than just low electricity bills.
 They provide blackout protection, help integrate more renewables into the grid and provide insurance against changing electricity tariffs.